techtonic-bsu/frames-nest/README.md

 # FRAMES Nest backend

-This is for backend of FRAMES deployed on render.com
+This is for backend of FRAMES deployed on render

 ## Tech used